 Meditation is often the last thing I get to in my practice and as such it often gets left off, so on Mondays I put meditation on the top of my practice list.

 I have a few different meditation practices that I do.
-One is to simply sit still for an hour, no moving.
+One is to simply sit still for 20 minutes, no moving.
 If you have tried this yourself you know it's not as easy as it sounds.
 As soon as the timer starts, I get an itch on my nose or I remember the laundry needs put in the dryer or that I need to send a text.
-I'll confess that I rarely get through the full hour in one sitting, but that's ok.
-I allow myself to accumulate time in smaller chunks when needed, 10 minutes at a time or so.
+Sometimes I don't get through the 20 minutes in one sitting, but that's ok.
+I allow myself to accumulate time in smaller chunks when needed, 5 or 10 minutes at a time.
 There are things about not moving that are advantageous to a meditation practice.
 One is that it puts space between desire and action.
 "My nose itches...I want to scratch it....no, I'm not moving...ok....sit with it....feel the itch…don’t react to it, just experience it…breath into it" Often, it goes away.

 This space between desrie and action can be useful in our lives.
 Think of the times you may be upset and feel like sending an angry text.
 Give the feeling some space.
 Allow yourself to experience it.
 Don't repress it.
 Don't act on it.
 Simply feel it.
 Sometimes it softens.
 When I can manage to let myself have this space, I never send those texts and am always glad I didn't.

 Another example I like to use is with hunger.
 A natural desire for sure, but our conditioning gets in the way.
 Hunger arises and if we act habitually we can end up making choices that aren't so good.
 (I head for donuts!)
 Putting a little space between the desire to eat and the action can give us the opportunity to make better choices.
 Pause, experience the hunger, get in touch with what the body really wants, then act.
 Here's another way of putting it: act rather than react.